lloydmeta/slim-play/README.md

 Wanna build a really, really slim Play project?

 This project demonstrates how you can easily build a non-blocking, threadsafe, and fast Play app without having to use the default `routes` file.
-This is familiar territory for people who want the simplicity of Sinatra/Bottle but want to take advantage of Scala's concurrent, type-safe and scalable nature.
+This is familiar territory for people who are used to the simplicity of Sinatra/Bottle but want to take advantage of Scala's concurrent, type-safe and scalable nature.

 ### How to run